Azure-Samples/Azure-Confidential-Computing-VMs/CVMIssueMitigations/Ubuntu_Rollout_Issue_091224/Recover CVM from Ubuntu 6_8_0 bug.md

 ```

 ### Set Recovery VM Variables
-The recovery process will deploy a recovery VM to the same resource group as the affected CVM(s).
+The recovery process will deploy a recovery VM to the same resource group as the affected CVM.
 A new temp OS disk is also required to detach the CVM's OS disk.
 ```
 $recovery_vm_name="<name for new vm>"
 $blank_disk_name="<name for temp disk>"